MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P06-Sending-A-Message/content.md

 ```

-Since we don't have an interface yet for a user to send a message lets trigger it implicitly.
+Since we don't have an interface yet for a user to send a message lets trigger it explicitly.
 Lets navigate to our RoomsTableViewController.

-Inside our create room method ... inside the save action lets formulate a message object to emit
+Find our create room method and inside the save action lets formulate a message object to emit.

 [solution]
 ``` swift